• Skip to primary navigation

 Check out some of the best dumbbell exercises to strengthen your hamstrings!

 The hamstrings are a muscle that needs to be stretched as well as strengthened to work effectively.
-Sure, throwing your leg up on something and stretching out and doing some RDLs could do the trick, but not as much as you may think.
+Sure, throwing your leg up on something and stretching out and doing some RDLs or hamstring curls could do the trick, but not as much as you may think.
 Dumbbells are a great tool to workout any muscle group, and when it comes to training hamstrings, there are plenty of exercises to do.
-So what are the best dumbbell hamstring exercises?

 Hamstrings Overview

-The hamstrings are opposite of the quads, right on the backside of your legs, which makes it ten times harder to work them.
+The hamstrings are opposite of the quads, right on the backside of your legs, which makes it ten times harder to work them (as you can’t see them which makes it difficult to obtain a mind-muscle connection).
 It actually takes more to loosen and strengthen the hamstrings, now more than ever in a world where we spend most of our time sitting, thus shortening our hamstrings, tightening our glutes, and rendering our bodies more susceptible to injuries.
 Making sure those hamstrings are stretched and strong is key to longevity.

 Thankfully, there’s perhaps no body part that can be more effectively stretched and strengthened at the same time than the hamstrings.
 In this quick dumbbell workout to build your hamstrings, you will work through four sets of these eight moves in a circuit fashion, resting only briefly between sets, to produce maximum results.